JeffersonLab/ejfat/simulation/README.md

 it only accommodates out-of-order packets if they don't cross event boundaries.
 Duplicate packets will mess things up.

-This program uses the sophisticated handling of out-of-order and duplicate packets that packetBlasteeFullNew(MP) use.
-It only calls getCompletePacketizedBuffer(), but I believe that's an advantage since it's much faster reassembly code.
+This program does <b>not</b> use the sophisticated handling of out-of-order and duplicate packets that packetBlasteeFullNewMP uses.
+Like packetBlasteeFastMP, it only calls getCompletePacketizedBuffer(), but I believe that's an advantage since it's much faster reassembly code.